 I described the substance of the MMA a few weeks ago, but briefly (and in relevant part): the MMA streamlines the process by which on-demand music services — Spotify, Google Play, Apple Music, Rhapsody, Tidal, etc. — obtain so-called mechanical licenses to stream musical compositions and pay appropriate royalties.

-The current law guarantees a music service the right to do this, as long as it issues some paperwork called Notice of Intentions (NOIs) to composition rights holders for each track in its catalog.
-For a big service like Spotify, that means having to generate NOIs for tens of thousands of new tracks every day — a major administrative hassle, not to mention a risk of legal liability if the paperwork isn’t done correctly or in a timely manner.
+The current law guarantees a music service the right to do this, as long as it issues some paperwork called Notice of Intentions (NOIs) to composition rights holders for each track in its catalog, or has a licensing deal in place with the rights holder already.
+For a big service like Spotify, that means having to check licensing for tens of thousands of new tracks every day — a major administrative hassle, not to mention a risk of legal liability if the paperwork isn’t done correctly or in a timely manner.
 Now that on-demand streaming constitutes the majority of music industry revenue, this has become a very big deal.

 Part of the administrative hassle as well as the source of many errors is the need to figure out which musical composition underlies each sound recording and who owns the rights to that musical composition.
 (Or which compositions, if the track is a mashup.)
 Music services get information about sound recordings from record labels and other recorded music aggregators, but they often don’t get the information about underlying compositions.
 So they hire third party agencies such as Harry Fox Agency (HFA) and Music Reports Inc. (MRI) to do that job — or in the case of Google, they buy an agency (RightsFlow) outright.